 With about 4 km to go BOTH Andrea and Claire suffered simultaneous rear wheel flats.
 This was starting to get serious.
 By this time we had no spares and the only option was to walk the bikes the rest of the way.

 When we arrived at the hotel we asked the girl at the counter if there was a bike shop nearby.
 Her face lit up and she said "Yes, just a few metres away".
-While this statement was true, she did not tell us that the bike shop (and many of the rest of the shops in the town) are closed every Monday.
+While this statement was true, she did not tell us that the bike shop (and many of the shops in the town) are closed every Monday.
 We tried arranging a taxi to go and collect the two riders but this process took so long that they were already in the town before transport could be arranged.
 It had been one of those days.

 Fougeres itself is a mid sized town with a huge fortified castle at the entrance to the city.
 I possibly could have had a tour of the place, but after the experience of yesterday, I would rather go to the all night dentist instead.
 We settled for a few photos of the huge walls and towers instead.Read more